 Note that, during remediation phase performance monitoring, changes in concentration at individual wells are expected to be visually apparent and may be variable as contaminant loading to groundwater from source areas decreases and the groundwater system adjusts to a new post-IM steady state condition.
-Formal statistical trend testing (or other statistical tests) will be more explicitly incorporated into the CMI Work Plan and the attainment phase performance monitoring program, in order to determine whether concentrations at individual monitoring wells meet remediation target levels.
+Formal statistical trend testing (or other statistical tests) may be more explicitly incorporated into the final remedy and attainment phase performance monitoring program, in order to determine whether concentrations at individual monitoring wells meet remediation target levels.